 Rishi Sunak insists he is ‘absolutely not slowing down’ climate efforts

-The Prime Minister said he was confident targets would still be met a day after weakening a string of green pledges.
+The Prime Minister was accused of ‘wishful thinking’ for saying targets would still be met after weakening a string of green pledges.

 Rishi Sunak has insisted he is “absolutely not slowing down” efforts to combat climate change a day after weakening a host of pledges designed to help the UK reach net zero in 2050 in a shift that drew fierce criticism.